 - 2 teaspoons Smoked Paprika

-Lightly score the fatty side of pork with the tip of a knife; season all over with salt.
+- Lightly score the fatty side of pork with the tip of a knife slicing in a diagonal and creating a diamond-shaped pattern; season all over with salt.

-Heat the Olive Oil in a small saucepan over low heat; add minced Garlic and cook, stirring, until fragrant, about 5 minutes.
+- Heat the Olive Oil in a small saucepan over low heat; add minced garlic and cook, stirring, until fragrant, about 5 minutes.
 Stir in Orange Zest, Paprika, and reserved spice mixture.
-Remove from heat and let cool.
+Remove from heat and let cool for 5 minutes.

-Rub the marinated all over pork.
+- Rub the marinated all over pork.
 Using kitchen twine tie around pork at 1″ intervals.
-Wrap tightly in plastic wrap or place in a Ziplock bag and chill at least 8 hours.
+Wrap tightly in plastic wrap or place in a Ziplock bag and chill for at least 8 hours.

-Remove from fridge and let the pork sit at room temperature 1 hour.
+- Remove from fridge and let the pork sit at room temperature for 1 hour before cooking.

-Transfer pork to a cutting board and let rest (AWAY FROM YOUR DOG) 30 minutes before slicing.
+- Transfer pork to a cutting board and let rest 30 minutes before slicing.